 Let me reiterate that the claim here is not that individual COI witness testimonies are hyperreal per se; they should not be dismissed as fabricated.
 On the other hand, however, the conclusions of the COI are problematic in a way that normal concepts like ‘exaggeration’ and ‘bias’ cannot adequately capture.
-They imply one or more actors manipulating objective truth, whereas the issue with the human rights literature is that there are such strong overlapping ‘biases’ and ‘exaggerations’ and actors have very little potential for verification of the real empirical truth.
+These imply one or more actors manipulating objective truth, whereas the issue with the human rights literature is the lack empirically verifiable truth and the thicket of biases and exaggerations that political and economic interests generate within this lack.
 As Guy Dubord (cf. Campbell 2008: 545) described hyperreal discourse, “contemporary events themselves retreat into a remote and fabulous realm of unverifiable stories, uncheckable statistics, unlikely explanations and untenable reasoning.”
 Asserting a new reality is not feasible, so criticism of a hyperreal political object must “challenge closure” through showing indeterminacy and providing alternative readings (Campbell 1998: 23).

 This dissertation holds the allegation of thirteen counts of CAH, the COI’s two thesis statements above and other generalizations about the DPRK, and the salient news media representations of COI findings, as well as the Congressional indignation in the Introduction, all tend towards the hyperreal in the sense of being more a product of these ‘biases’ and ‘exaggerations’ than a product of objective reality.
 In particular, the four hyperreal elements of COI representations of North Korea encapsulated in those two thesis statements – occurred, systematic, extraordinary and ongoing – are held to be indeterminate and contestable.
 The weakness of the final two elements in particular will be evidenced in Chapter Two.
 One can, in short, critique the COI as hyperreal knowledge without resorting to blanket denials of defector testimony.

-Balzacq (2011: 13) has written that the speech act that seeks securitization of an issue “must, usually, be related to an external reality.”
+Balzacq (2011: 13) has written that the securitizing speech act “must, usually, be related to an external reality.”
 This is true of North Korea, although the use of the term ‘reality’ may be misleading.
 For example, the last major round of securitization against North Korea was in response to the 2010 sinking of a ROK warship, the Cheonan.
 This occurred despite serious and still unanswered questions about whether it was really the DPRK that was responsible: the claims of ROK officials were immediately privileged and the categorical denials of DPRK officials were dismissed.
 Tim Beal (2011) provides compelling evidence that an old sea mine sank the ship, which was substantiated by an underwater explosion analysis published in Pure and Applied Geophysics (Kim and Gitterman 2013).
 Mikyoung Kim (2012: 126) notes the ROK never produced a convincing motive for the attack.
 Rather, the arguments rest on,

 three erroneous hypotheses on the Pyongyang regime’s behavioural propensities such as irrationality, as opposed to strategic rationality; exaggeration of external threats for internal use in order to goad the United States to the negotiating table; and crisis creation in order to seek security guarantees and other benefits (Ibid).